praxisnetau/silverstripe-moderno-admin/README.md

 A [SilverStripe](http://silverstripe.org) module to give the CMS a more modern, flat appearance, while endeavouring to keep with the spirit of the original look and feel.

+**NOTE:** this module is for **SilverStripe v3 only** and is no longer being actively developed.
+For a SilverStripe v4 alternative, please consider the [SilverWare Admin][silverware-admin] module, which is the spiritual successor to Moderno for SS4.

 ## Requires ##

-* SilverStripe 3.1 or newer
+* SilverStripe 3.1 or newer, SilverStripe v4 is **not** supported

 ## Features ##

-* **NEW:** branding settings for app name, app link, logo and loading images
+* branding settings for app name, app link, logo and loading images
 * site config panel with color picker fields
 * resizable site tree
 * Flat, modern, minimalist look and feel